btsecom/docs/source/futuresV2_3/en/index.html.md

 ### Updated Fields for Order Actions

-For the following endpoints, the fields `fillSize` and `originalSize` will be deprecated and replaced with the following:
+For the following endpoints, the fields `siez`, `fillSize` and `originalSize` will be deprecated and replaced with the following:
   * `originalOrderSize`
   * `currentOrderSize`
   * `filledSize`